 1. The committee attempted to contact every Islamic center in CT.
 It ultimately contacted more than 70% of the approximately 42 centers.

 2. The committee made contact with the Association for Clinical Pastoral Education, Inc (ACPE), and began encouraging CT Muslims to get clinical pastoral education training.

-3. The committee held several statewide meetings where the leadership of the Islamic centers were invited to give feedback and advice on the issue of endorsing chaplains.
-The Islamic centers elected an endorsing body board in March 2010 (Rabi al-awal 1431), thereby establishing the Muslim Endorsement Council of CT (MECC).
+3. The committee held several statewide meetings where the leadership of the Islamic centers was invited to give feedback and advice on the issue of endorsing chaplains.
+The Islamic centers elected an endorsing body/board in March 2010 (Rabi al-Awal 1431), thereby establishing the Muslim Endorsement Council of CT (MECC).

 4. MECC was incorporated in March 2011 and applied for and received federal 501(c)3 tax-exempt status.
 In the interim, Masjid Al-Islam Inc. in New Haven, CT served as the fiduciary agent for the project.

-6. MECC organized the National Shura and Best Practices on Chaplaincy and Muslim Seminary Workshops that was held on March 5, 2011 at Yale University.
+6. MECC organized the National Shura and Best Practices on Chaplaincy and Muslim Seminary Workshops that were held on March 5, 2011, at Yale University.
 It was a successful effort to broaden the Muslim and non-Muslim input into these projects as well as increase the Muslim community’s knowledge about the processes of establishing an endorsement entity and a seminary.